 - 1. Name of student

 - 2. Name of medicine

-2. Directions for use

 - 3. Directions for use

 - 4. Name of physician

 - 5. Name and address of pharmacy

 - 6. Date of prescription

 Over-the-Counter Medication: These medicines shall be maintained in the original container and marked with the student's name.